 And it is easy to verify that $H_U'$ respects all symmetries according to the symmetry properties of defined complex fermions (\ref{p4m mu2 complex}).
 There is a 2-fold ground-state degeneracy from $(n,n')$ that can be viewed as a spin-1/2 degree of freedom:

-In order to investigate that whether the degenerate ground states can be gapped out, we concentrate on the projective Hilbert space spanned by two states $c^\dag|0\rangle$ and $c'^\dag|0\rangle$.
+In order to investigate whether the degenerate ground states can be gapped out or not, we focus on the projective Hilbert space spanned by two states $c^\dag|0\rangle$ and $c'^\dag|0\rangle$.
 In this projective Hilbert space, two generators of $D_2$ symmetry on each $\mu_2$, $\bs{R}_{\mu_2}$ and $\bs{M}_{\tau_1}$ can be represented by two $2\times2$ matrices:

 It is obvious that these two generators are anticommute:

 i.e., a sufficient condition shows that the projective Hilbert space is a projective representation of the symmetry group $D_2$ at each 0D block labeled by $\mu_2$.
 Hence, the two-fold ground-state degeneracy cannot be lifted.